Azure/azure-sdk-for-net/doc/Data Plane Code Generation/DeveloperDrivenEvolution.md

 # Developer driven evolution
+Convenience API is an additive layer on top of protocol mathod so it could produce improved user experience.

 To add a convenience API that takes and returns strongly-typed input and output models instead of raw JSON, steps are:
 1. [Create the convenience method with new signature](#create-the-convenience-method-with-new-signature)
 - [Replace input parameters](#replace-input-parameters)